elmonsomiat/CNN_image_classification/README.md

 * rainforest_functions.py:

-    This folder contains different functions that will be called from the other programmes
+    Contains different functions that will be called from the other programmes

 * readimages.ipynb: